Defined Approaches to Identify Potential Eye Irritants

 More about defined approaches to testing and assessment

 NICEATM collaborated with the PETA Science Consortium International e.V., EPA, and member companies of the trade association CropLife America to develop in vitro defined approaches for classification of eye irritation potential of agrochemical formulations based on the GHS and EPA hazard classification systems.
 This public-private partnership was established as a means to develop confidence in non-animal methods for identifying potential eye irritants and thus encourage adoption and use.
 A three-phase, multi-laboratory evaluation assessed the applicability of different in vitro eye irritation test methods to this product class.
 A report published in 2021 describes generation and evaluation of data to support Phases 1 and 2 of the study.
-A presentation at the 12th World Congress on Alternatives and Animal Use in the Life Sciences (Daniel et al., Session S402, "Unlocking a New NAM-Based Paradigm: Transforming the Evaluation of Agrochemicals") describes outcomes of the study and an evaluation of the potential usefulness of defined approaches for classification of agrochemical formulations under GHS.
-A subsequent publication (van der Zalm et al. 2023) describes potential usefulness of defined approaches for classification of agrochemical formulations based under the EPA system.
+A poster presented at the 2024 annual meeting of the Society of Toxicology (Daniel et al., Ocular Toxicology session) describes outcomes of the study and an evaluation of the potential usefulness of defined approaches for classification of agrochemical formulations under GHS.
+A separate publication (van der Zalm et al. 2023) describes potential usefulness of defined approaches for classification of agrochemical formulations based under the EPA system.

 Details of the Study